Bible Meaning: Severed

 New Testament evangelism

-The apostle Paul was in Caesarea at least four times during his ministry.
+The apostle Paul was in Caesarea several times during his ministry.
 He first passed through the city when his early zealousness compelled the Jerusalem church to send him home to Tarsus (Acts 9:29 - 31).

-Paul visited the churches in Caesarea at the end of his second missionary journey (Acts 18:22).
-Near the end of his third journey he spent several days with Philip the evangelist who, along with his four virgin daughters, hosted a fellowship in their home (Acts 21:8 - 14).
+Near the end of his third missionary journey he spent several days with Philip the evangelist who, along with his four virgin daughters, hosted a fellowship in their home (Acts 21:8 - 14).
 His last recorded stay was as a prisoner for more than two years as he awaited his trial before the Roman governor (Acts 24).

-Philip walked to the city after he was miraculously transported from near Gaza to Azotus after baptizing an Ethiopian eunuch.
-Caesarea is also the place where Peter baptized Cornelius, a Centurion in the Roman army.
+Philip walked to Caesarea after he was miraculously transported from near Gaza to Azotus after baptizing an Ethiopian eunuch.
+The city is also the place where Peter baptized Cornelius, a Centurion in the Roman army.
 Cornelius became the first gentile (non-Jew) the New Testament states became a Christian (Acts 10).

 But Philip was found at Azotus: and passing through he preached in all the cities, till he came to Caesarea.